openaicellular/oaic-t/RANFusion/README.md

 ## Overview
-  **Welcome to the Next Generation Radio Access Network (RAN) Simulator** This simple tool is designed to simulate the behavior and performance of 5G networks.
-Our simulator offers a detailed framework to test and analyze various components of 5G technology, including      the RAN functionalities and end-to-end communication protocols. simulates the behavior and performance of 5G and 6G networks, focusing on handover processes.
-It provides a detailed framework for testing and analyzing 5G technology components.
+  **Welcome to the RANFusion Simulator** This simple tool is designed to simulate the behavior and performance of 5G network components.
+Our simulator offers a detailed framework to test and analyze various components of 5G technology, including the RAN functionalities, behavior, and performance of 5G networks, This version focuses on handover processes.

 ### Sample Results